 As with alcohol, the link between calcium and cardiovascular disease is unclear.
 The AHA emphasizes that there isn’t enough information to determine if calcium intake affects heart disease risk.

-The AHA emphasizes the importance for women in particular to eat fat-free and low-fat dairy products—such as milk and yogurt—for their calcium benefitsMost women should aim to consume between 1,000 and 2,000 milligrams of calcium daily.
+The AHA emphasizes the importance for women in particular to eat fat-free and low-fat dairy products.
+Most women should aim to consume between 1,000 and 2,000 milligrams of calcium daily.
 The Mayo Clinic notes that some men may benefit from calcium supplements as well.
 Men over age 50 should consume in the range of 1,000 to 2,000 milligrams per day and 1,000 to 2,500 milligrams per day for men under 50.

 For women, that amounts to a maximum of six teaspoons of sugar and for men, about nine teaspoons.
 Major sources of added sugars include:

 - fruit drinks

 - dairy desserts like ice cream